Health Benefits of Hibiscus

 • In other research, hibiscus extracts were found to be equally effective as pharmaceutical blood pressure drugs.
 More research, however, is required.

-• The effect of sour tea, which is sold commercially in Iran, on essential hypertension in otherwise healthy volunteers was studied in a randomised clinical trial.
+• The effect of sour tea (sold commercially in Iran) for hypertension in otherwise healthy volunteers was studied in a randomised clinical trial.
 Blood pressure was found to be lower.
 However, after stopping drinking the sour tea, blood pressure began to rise.
 Although there were no negative side effects in this trial, the use of sour tea to treat hypertension deserves more research.

 Hibiscus aqueous extracts appear to have a minor antibacterial action.
 In laboratory and animal trials, hibiscus extracts killed worms.
-There is little or no clinical data on the use of hibiscus as an antibiotic or vermifuge, according to research (kill worms).
+There is little or no clinical data on the use of hibiscus as an antibiotic or vermifuge, according to research.

 • Hibiscus contains antioxidant chemicals that may have anticancer effects.